vivaksoni/marmoset_chimerism_demography/README.md

 # marmoset_chimerism_demography
-Repository for Soni et al. 2025: "Accounting for chimerism in demographic inference: reconstructing the history of common marmosets (Callithrix jacchus) from high-quality, whole-genome, population-level data"
+Repository for Soni et al. 2025: "Accounting for chimerism in demographic inference: reconstructing the history of common marmosets (Callithrix jacchus) from high-quality, whole-genome, population-level data".

+method_testing folder contains scripts to generate chimeric and WF simulations, perform demographic inference using neutral SFS-based estimators, generate summary statistics, and plot results.
+All coding scripts can be found in method_testing/scripts/.
+Folders also contain results files from demographic inference and summary statistics.
+For information on how to run scripts, and steps in the pipeline, see method_testing_README.txt

+empirical_inference folder contains scripts to generate mutation and recombination rate maps, parameter combinations, run simulations, generate summary statistics, perform ABC inference and plot results.
+All coding scripts can be found in empirical_inference/scripts/.
+Folders also contain empirical summary statistics, and simulated summary statistics, as well as rate maps, parameter files, and results of empirical inference with dadi.
+For information on how to run scripts, and steps in the pipeline, see empirical_inference_README.txt